What Are Debt Relief Services?

 If you get a consolidation loan, the lender may be willing to pay off your debts directly so that you don’t have to do so once you receive the loan funds.

-Like any other reputable debt-relief services company, Freedom Debt Relief earns money when clients pay us a fee for our negotiation services.
-No reputable debt-relief firm may charge fees at any other point, for any other reason, per regulations established by the Federal Trade Commission (FTC).
-The fee is typically a percentage of the total debt enrolled in the debt-settlement program and can vary depending on the client’s state of residence.
+Like any other reputable debt relief services company, Freedom Debt Relief earns money when clients pay us to settle their debts.
+No reputable debt relief firm may charge fees at any other point, for any other reason, per regulations established by the Federal Trade Commission (FTC).

 Sometimes a settlement is made using one lump-sum payment.
 In other cases, settlements may be structured, which means the funds are paid in multiple payments over time.
 When the agreement is complete, the debt is considered resolved with the creditor, and the debt-resolution services on that debt are complete.